ARRIVALS AND

 How much should I tip my guides?

 If you like, you can thank your guides by tipping!
 You can always tip your guides directly, at your discretion, based on their level of professionalism, guest care and service.
-However, if you prefer, you can leave an envelope at the reception desk, and your tip will be shared among the several people that worked hard to provide you with a great holiday.
+However, if you prefer, you can ask for an envelope at the reception desk, and on it you can designate the staff members you would like to tip.
+You can also choose not to designate, and your tip will be shared among the entire hotel staff who worked hard to provide you with a great holiday.
+Leave the envelope at reception, and we will handle distribution.

 WEATHER INFORMATION